 Making the club work smarter, not harder

-Now that Henley RUFC has got the latest membership and EPoS technology from Open Solutions, membership secretary Martin Bidlake-Corser has already begun to transform the way the members can benefit from their relationship with the club in ways that were unimaginable only a few months ago.
+With the latest loyalty and EPoS technology from Open Solutions, Henley RFC’s membership secretary Martin Bidlake-Corser has been transforming the way the members benefit from their relationship with the club.

-Having streamlined the way the club manages itself, Henley RUFC’s members not only have branded membership and bar cards which they use to run a bar account, but they can now top up their club cards online via their smartphones.
+Having integrated Open Solution’s CHIPs platform with their own membership database and web portal, streamlining the way the club manages itself, Henley RFC’s members now have branded ‘smart’ membership cards to run a bar account and their season tickets, plus the ability to top up their club cards online via their smartphones.
 How many rugby club members can do that?!

 Exploiting new technology to make things easier

-With around 660 members and just two salaried employees for their bar and catering facilities, the members who lend their time to manage Henley RUFC on a voluntary basis have long known that technology was going to make things easier to manage their increasingly complex and regulated club.
+With just under 700 members and just two salaried employees for their bar and catering facilities, the members who manage Henley RFC on a voluntary basis always knew that the right technology would make things easier to manage their increasingly complex and regulated club.

-Only a matter of months ago however, as Martin Bidlake-Corser explained, “Everything was being run with bits of paper.
-We had two stand-alone cash tills, our run of 700 or so membership cards all had to be printed, filled in by hand and laminated, our membership database software didn’t ‘talk’ to our website, and frankly, it was all becoming far too time consuming and laborious.
-Just to make matters worse of course, by doing things manually any ‘management information’ risked being plagued with errors.”
+As Martin Bidlake-Corser explains: “Previously, the club’s systems were unconnected and paper based.
+We had stand-alone cash tills, and membership cards all had to be printed, filled in by hand and laminated.
+Our membership database software didn’t ‘talk’ to the proprietary website we were then using, and frankly, it was all becoming far too time consuming and laborious.
+Just to make matters worse of course, by doing things manually any management information risked being plagued with errors.”

-“More to the point, while we were struggling with all the paperwork, there were all sorts of things the club couldn’t do until it had the right kind of technology.
+He continues: “More to the point, while we were struggling with all the paperwork, there were all sorts of things the club couldn’t do until it had the right kind of technology.”

-He continues: “The software and the hardware from Open Solutions been brilliant and very robust, but even more relevantly, as we’re a community club and this sort of thing doesn’t come cheap, the uplift in sales promises to have a positive impact on the club’s overall profitability.
-Building on this success over the past season, we felt confident to exploit the smart card’s functionality in assisting match day gate management”.
+“The software and the hardware from Open Solutions been brilliant and very robust, but even more relevantly, as we’re a community club and this sort of thing doesn’t come cheap, the uplift in sales needed to have a positive impact on the club’s overall profitability.
+Building on this success over the past two seasons, we felt confident to consider exploiting the smart card’s functionality in assisting match day gate management”.

 Finding the right partner: Open Solutions